jamesWalker55/qmul-final-project-report/src/report.md

 WHERE tag_query = '(a AND b) OR (meta_tags:all NOT d)'
 ```

 The FTS5 extension treats `NOT` as a binary operator, not a unary operator.
-This means that it is impossible to search for the negation of a single term, for example the following query cannot be represented under FTS5: _"items that don't have the tag 'old'"_.
+This means that it is impossible to search for the negation of a single term.
+For example, the following query cannot be represented under FTS5: _"items that don't have the tag 'old'"_.

 To circumvent this issue, I added a new column to the `items(id, path, tags)` table called `meta_tags`.
 The `meta_tags` column contains the string `"all"` by default, so all items in the table will gain a new `all` tag.
 I can then specify `meta_tags:all` in the FTS5 query to search for _"all items that have the tag 'all' in the 'meta_tags' column"_.
 I finally use `meta_tags:all` as the first operand in the `NOT` operator to implement unary negation of a single term.